-Penalty: $500.
+Penalty: a fine of $20 000.

 [Section 53 amended by No. 20 of 1989 s.
-3.]
+3; No. 46 of 2010 s.
+56.]

 54. Apportionment of expense between persons interested in land

-(1) As between the owner and occupier or successive owners and occupiers of private land the expense of controlling declared plants or declared animals on and in relation to the land in compliance with a direction contained in a notice served under section 50, whether the controlling be done by the owner or occupier or the Protection Board, shall, subject to the provisions of any agreement between the owner or occupier or successive owners and occupiers, be borne in such proportions as shall be prescribed, and until prescribed, as shall be determined by the Protection Board, which shall notify the parties concerned of its decision forthwith on the making thereof.
+(1) As between the owner and occupier or successive owners and occupiers of private land the expense of controlling declared plants or declared animals on and in relation to the land in compliance with a direction contained in a notice served under section 50, whether the controlling be done by the owner or occupier or an inspector or authorised person, shall, subject to the provisions of any agreement between the owner or occupier or successive owners and occupiers, be borne in such proportions as shall be prescribed, and until prescribed, as shall be decided by the Director General.

-[(2) deleted]
+(2) The Director General must notify the parties concerned of any decision made under subsection (1).

 (3) A party paying more than his proportion, may recover the excess from the other by action in a court of competent jurisdiction.

-(4) An owner having only a partial interest or a particular estate in the land may apply to the Protection Board for it to declare what portion of any expense of or incidental to the control of declared plants and declared animals on and in relation to the land paid or to be paid by the owner is to be borne by any other person having a partial interest or an estate in the land, and the Protection Board may, subject to the provisions of this Act, make such declaration as in the circumstances it considers just, and an owner paying, or who has paid, more than that owner’s proportion of the expenses as declared by the Protection Board may, by action in a court of competent jurisdiction, recover the excess from any person the Protection Board declares to be liable to pay it.
+(4) An owner having only a partial interest or a particular estate in the land may apply to the Director General for the Director General to declare what portion of any expense of or incidental to the control of declared plants and declared animals on and in relation to the land paid or to be paid by the owner is to be borne by any other person having a partial interest or an estate in the land, and the Director General may, subject to the provisions of this Act, make such declaration as in the circumstances the Director General considers just, and an owner paying, or who has paid, more than that owner’s proportion of the expenses as declared by the Director General may, by action in a court of competent jurisdiction, recover the excess from any person the Director General declares to be liable to pay it.

-(5) A party dissatisfied with a decision of the Protection Board under subsection (1) or (4) may apply to the State Administrative Tribunal for a review of the decision.
+(5) A party dissatisfied with a decision of the Director General under subsection (1) or (4) may apply to the State Administrative Tribunal for a review of the decision.

 [Section 54 amended by No. 55 of 2004 s.
-25.]
+25; No. 46 of 2010 s.
+21 and 55(2).]

 55. Agreements

-(1) The Protection Board and an owner or occupier, or both, of private land may enter into agreements for the supply by the Protection Board to the owner or occupier, or both, of materials, appliances and services for the control of declared plants and declared animals at such cost as shall be agreed.
+(1) The Director General and an owner or occupier, or both, of private land may enter into agreements for the supply by the Director General to the owner or occupier, or both, of materials, appliances and services for the control of declared plants and declared animals at such cost as shall be agreed.

-(2) Subject to such limitations as may be prescribed the Protection Board and the owner or occupier, or both, of land, as parties to an agreement referred to in subsection (1) may agree to extend or vary the agreement from time to time or to discharge the agreement.
+(2) Subject to such limitations as may be prescribed the Director General and the owner or occupier, or both, of land, as parties to an agreement referred to in subsection (1) may agree to extend or vary the agreement from time to time or to discharge the agreement.

+(3) The Director General may supply poison under subsection (1) despite anything to the contrary in the Poisons Act 1964.

+[Section 55 amended by No. 46 of 2010 s.
+22 and 55(2).]

-56. Protection Board may delegate powers to local governments
+56. Director General may delegate powers to local governments

-(1) The Protection Board may, from time to time with the written approval of the Minister, by written authorisation under seal, delegate to a local government the power to exercise all or any of the powers of the Protection Board or of inspectors and authorised persons under sections 50 and 52 in relation to private land situated within the district of the local government and in relation to owners and occupiers of that land.
+(1) The Director General may, from time to time with the written approval of the Minister, delegate to a local government the power to exercise all or any of the powers of the Director General or of inspectors and authorised persons under sections 50 and 52 in relation to private land situated within the district of the local government and in relation to owners and occupiers of that land.